rejojer/PageIndex/README.md

 ### 📍 Explore PageIndex

 To learn more, please see a detailed introduction to the [PageIndex framework](https://pageindex.ai/blog/pageindex-intro).
-Check out [our GitHub](https://docs.pageindex.ai/open-source) for open-source code, and the [cookbooks](https://docs.pageindex.ai/cookbook), [tutorials](https://docs.pageindex.ai/tutorials), and [blog](https://pageindex.ai/blog) for additional usage guides and examples.
+Check out [our GitHub](https://docs.pageindex.ai/open-source) for open-source code, and the [cookbooks](https://docs.pageindex.ai/cookbook), [tutorials](https://docs.pageindex.ai/tutorials), and [blog](https://pageindex.ai/blog) for more usage guides and examples.

 The PageIndex service is available as a ChatGPT-style [chat platform](https://chat.pageindex.ai), or can be integrated via [MCP](https://pageindex.ai/developer) or [API](https://pageindex.ai/developer), with [enterprise](https://pageindex.ai/enterprise) deployment available.